dmgsantos/WaterPy/README.md

 * Finally, the expected "Result" .
 * New modules water and environment can be created and included in the library.

-Any question or suggestion please contact us: wetpython@gmail.com

 WaterPython thank you in advance for your contribution and support.

 * Get the library at https://github.com/WaterPython
-* For any question: dmgsantos@gmail.com
+* For any question or sugestion: dmgsantos@gmail.com

 Modules and functions() included in the library: